MeetThumar/MeetThumar/README.md

 ## 🤝 Let's Connect

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/thumarmeet/) or check out my [portfolio](https://portfolio.thrivebot.in/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/thumarmeet/).

 ## 📊 GitHub Stats